phoenix1ee/AlgorithmLabs/ManhattanDistanceClosetPairs/README.md

-# Shun Fai Lee Programming Assignment 1
+# m pairs Closet Manhattan Distance Algo

 This python package is developed on and expected to be run in CLI with python interpreter 3.12 or above.

+This algorithm is for calculate, sort and return manhattan distance of closet m pairs of coordinates.
 It accepted user input in the form of a text file containing lines of coordinates, or a file containing a list of full file path and output statistics to console and/or outputing result list, to the same directory as the input file, by passing optional arguments.
 Statistics information includes file names, data size, m size, processing time(ns).
 The module also support to repeat for multiple times optionally for better accuracy of statistics, with the appropriate argument passed.

 ## How to download and run: